Sign up for Hasura Newsletter

 Summary

 When developing backend applications, we may need to write custom business logic.
-When we use Hasura, it autogenerates most of our API but gives us escape hatches for this custom logic.
-We've gone over a few ways you can use the power of Node and TypeScript.
+When we use Hasura, it autogenerates most of our API but gives us nice hooks for this custom logic.

-See the server source code on Github.
+See the server source code on GitHub.

 If you use Hasura and are ready to go to production, check out Hasura Cloud for a fully managed Hasura deployment.